 A key element in the appearance of FireRock Ridge is the consistent use of subdued colors that enhance the natural landscape.
-Colors are derived from the surrounding desert land and include shades of brown, beige and gray.

-An actual palette of acceptable colors has been adopted and is available for review at the Property Management office.
+Colors are derived from the surrounding desert land and includes shades of brown, beige and gray An actual palette of acceptable colors has been adopted and is available for review at the Property Management office.
 Paints must have a Light Reflective Value (LRV) of fifty percent (50%) or less.
 The use of accent colors is discouraged.
-All house colors must be submitted for approval to the Committee and each submission must include: manufacturer, color name.
-LRV as supplied by the manufacturer and two (2) paint chips.
-A written letter of approval or denial will be sent to the homeowner, and one chip will be kept on file by the Committee.
+All house colors must be submitted for approval to the committee and each submission must include: manufacturer, color name, LRV as supplied by the manufacturer and two (2) paint chips.
+A written letter of approval or denial will be sent to the homeowner and one chip will be kept on file by the Committee.
 A majority of the members of the Committee must approve the paint color.

 Existing homes must follow the same approval procedure when they are repainted.
-Colors must conform to the new standards, must be approved by the Committee. and prior colors are not "grandfathered".
+Colors must conform to the new standards, must be approved by the Committee; prior colors are not 'grandfathered'.

-3.4.16 FUNCTIONAL ELEMENTS
+3.4.16.
+FUNCTIONAL ELEMENTS

-3.4.16.1 Mechanical Appurtenances
+3.4.16.1.
+Mechanical Appurtenances

-No mechanical appurtenance (air conditioning/ heating units. etc.) shall be mounted on or attached to any roof.
-Air conditioning units must be ground mounted behind a screen wall with the same finish and color as the house and not visible from the street or other primary views. i.e. open space.
+No mechanical appurtenances (air conditioning/heating units, etc.) shall be mounted to any roof.
+Air conditioning units must be ground mounted behind a screen wall with the same finish and color as the house and not visible form the street to other primary views, i.e open spaces

-3.4.16.2 Vents and Stack Pipes
+3.4.16.2.
+Vents and Stack pipes

 Stack pipes and mechanical vents shall be limited in number and painted to blend with the roof color.
-To the greatest extent possible, pipes should be clustered and located on the rear side of the roof, or a location out of view.
+To the greatest extent possible, pipes should be clustered and located on the rear side of the roof, of a location out of view.

-3.4.1 6.3 Solar Panels
+3.4.16.3.
+Solar Panels

-Roof mounted solar panels and equipment shall match the roof in color and appearance.
-Panels must be an integrated part of the roof design and mounted directly to the roof plane or be concealed behind a parapet wall, Roof mounted hot water storage systems shall not be visible from neighboring property or community open space.
-Solar retrofits. if ground mounted. must be properly screened.
-All solar panel systems must be approved by the Committee.
+Roof mounted solar panels and equipment shall at the roof in color and appearance.
+Panels must be in integrated part of the roof design and mounted directly to the roof plane or be concealed behind a parapet wall.
+Roof mounted hoe water storage systems shall not be visible from neighboring property or community open space.
+Solar retrofits, if ground mounted, must be properly screened.
+All solar panel systems must be approved by the committee.

-3.4.16.4 Satellite Dishes
+3.4.16.4.
+Satellite Dishes